 If companies don’t want to donate directly you could also ask if they’d be willing to do a small fundraiser.
 Something as simple as a dress down day at an office can raise hundreds of pounds with little effort.

-If you are a confident public speaker you can deliver free talks about your charity or challenge in exchange for donations.
+If you are a confident public speaker you can deliver free talks about your charity or challenge or any life story you may have to share in exchange for donations.
 This could be either a direct donation from the company or organisation that has booked you or in the form of a collection from the audience who have come to watch.

 Finding places willing to let you give a talk can be time-consuming and just like most fundraising it needs you to be persistent.
 Some ideas of places you could deliver a talk include:

 - in schools

 - adult education centres